Hispanic Heritage Month: What’s a pupusa?

 “We have jalapeno and cheese, chipotle and cheese, different varieties.
 We have carne asada as well,” she said.

-FOX 5’s Clara Benitez’s personal favorite, growing up in a Central American household, are fried yuca and fried pork — also known as yuca frita con chicharron.
+FOX 5’s Clara Benitez’s personal favorites, growing up in a Central American household, are fried yuca and fried pork — also known as yuca frita con chicharron.

 This Hispanic Heritage Month, the Alvarenga family is excited to be able share their culture with the rest of San Diego.